BGU-SE-Courses/2023-mbt-50-67/Provengo/README.md

 The test data is in [data.js](helloprovengo/data/data.js), the set of possible actions is in [actions.js](helloprovengo/spec/js/actions.js), and the behavior of the system is in [behavior.js](helloprovengo/spec/js/behavior.js).
 See the files for a detailed description.

-$$*TODO*: Make sure that the text inside the files is informative, self-explanatory, and properly written (meaningful variable names, no magic number, etc.).
-Specifically, write for each bthread a comment that explain what it does and make sure that the bthread's name reflects its purpose.
-See the file for an example.$$

 ## Tests Setup
 In order to run our tests properly, one has to run the [ManualTearDown](src/test/java/hellocucumber/ManualTearDown.java) after this, run the following file : [ManualRegisterUser](src/test/java/hellocucumber/ManualRegisterUser.java)